brodieG/.myconf/notes/r-build-win.md

 exact time of failure).
 Also saw failures happening when idle, which strongly suggests a timeout.
 Seems to be working with RDC, and even in the non MSYS shell.
 Maybe MSYS just doesn't report back activity?

-### Suggested Changes

-* The *. commands can get weird if there is detritus from previous runs.
-* The PT2H and timeout parameters might be too short.
-* Had to update libsqlite to get svn to work.

 [1]: https://stackoverflow.com/a/18683544